-Best Tall Office Building Award of Excellence: ToHA Tower 1, Tel Aviv
+Best Tall Office Building Winner: ToHA Tower 1 Office, Tel Aviv

 Generous Floor Plates and an Expansive Atrium in Complementary Balance